 4. Your Feet Will Love You Back

-They aren't called Air Wear for nothing; the soles will cushion your poor beleaguered heels and snuggle the balls of your feet.
-Your toes will have space to breathe, but feel safe, secure, and held tight, like a mother hugging her new baby.
+They aren't called Air Wear for nothing; the new soles will cushion your poor beleaguered heels and snuggle the balls of your feet.
+Your toes will have space to breathe, but feel safe, secure, and held tight, like a baby in a mother's embrace.

 5. They Aren't a Fashion Statement, They're Just a Statement

-6. They're Tough, Simple, and Probably the Most Well-Made Boots in the World
+7. They're Some of the Most Well-Made Boots in the World

 As mentioned previously, Doc Martens boots don't suffer fools gladly, if at all.
 Fools have to suffer a little to earn the right to wear them.
-But don't worry—eventually, you will absorb this liberating attitude from them by a process of osmosis (after, of course, the tortuous breaking-in period) and then, every time you look down at your boots, you'll be rewarded with the reminder of your persistence.
-You will grow as a person, and by eschewing inferior footwear you will attain a peace of mind unknown by any outside Doc Marten aficionados and Buddhist monks.
+But don't worry—eventually, you will absorb their toughness by a process of osmosis (after, of course, the tortuous breaking-in period) and then, every time you look down at your boots, you'll be rewarded with the reminder of your persistence.
+You will grow as a person, and by eschewing inferior footwear, you will attain a peace of enjoyed only by Doc Marten aficionados and Buddhist monks.

 10. Pure Love

-Be aware that although rubbing oils (or even specialist balm) into the leather will help it to soften a little bit, it will only help so far - the only thing that really breaks in a pair of DMs is wearing them.
+Be aware that although rubbing oils (or even specialist balm) into the leather will help it to soften a little bit, it will only help so far.
+The only thing that really breaks in a pair of DMs is wearing them.
 Read How to Break In a Pair of Doc Martens Shoes for more guidance.

-If you're a bit wary of using baby oil on your new boots, use the official Dr Martens Wonder Balsam instead.
+If you're a bit wary of using baby oil on your new leather boots, use the official Dr. Martens Wonder Balsam instead.
 It comes highly recommended and may well work better and faster than my own way of doing things.